vitaut/vitaut.net/content/posts/2026/complete-to-chars.md

 | `std::to_chars` (stock libstdc++) | 289.9 kB, +256 kB | same binary |

-Żmij covers all of that in about 18 kB optimized for size and 35 kB optimized for speed. libstdc++ adds about 256 kB, and it gets a single row on purpose:
-`-static-libstdc++` links `floating_to_chars.o` out of the `libstdc++.a` that Homebrew ships, built once at `-O2` with no LTO information in the archive, so my optimization level never reaches it.
+Żmij covers all of that in about 18 kB optimized for size and 35 kB optimized for speed. libstdc++ adds about 256 kB at both optimization levels because `-static-libstdc++` links `floating_to_chars.o` out of the `libstdc++.a` that Homebrew ships, built once at `-O2` with no LTO information in the archive, so my optimization level never reaches it.
 That is the number you actually get